igsha/anyfs/README.md

 ### Mount

-Like any fuse-based filesystem instafs should be started as
+Like any fuse-based filesystem `anyfs` should be started as
 ```sh
 $ anyfs /mount/point -c <cmd>
 ```